decentraland/adr/content/ADR-138-backpack-v2.md

 We need to discuss as a team what is the best approach.

+Regarding to the outfit image previews, they can be generated in the client when saving the outfit.
+There is no need to store the images in the catalysts.

+We may encounter the need of checking that the wearables in the outfit are valid for the current user.
+(What happens if the user does not have the wearable anymore?)

 ## Equip/save wearables

 We though about several alternatives to avoid performance issues by saving the profile every time you equip an item: